wix-incubator/ui-autotools/README.md

 ## MetaData registry

-the metadata registry allows you to write your component metadata data once and use it many times.
+the metadata registry allows you to write your component metadata once and use it many times.
- ? the metadata registry allows you to write component metadata data that may be reused in several tools.
+ ? the metadata registry allows you to write component metadata that may be reused in several tools.

 registering metadata is done by requiring the Registry and creating a component description.